History & Founding

 Timeline

-1988Al-Qaeda formally established in Peshawar by Osama bin Laden and Abdullah Azzam at the end of the Soviet-Afghan War.
+- 1988Al-Qaeda formally established in Peshawar by Osama bin Laden and Abdullah Azzam at the end of the Soviet-Afghan War.

-1996Bin Laden issues his first declaration of war against the United States from Afghanistan, where the Taliban provides safe haven.
+- 1996Bin Laden issues his first declaration of war against the United States from Afghanistan, where the Taliban provides safe haven.

-1998Simultaneous bombings of US embassies in Nairobi and Dar es Salaam kill 224.
+- 1998Simultaneous bombings of US embassies in Nairobi and Dar es Salaam kill 224.
 Bin Laden and al-Zawahiri issue fatwa declaring killing Americans a religious duty.

-11 September 2001Al-Qaeda operatives hijack four US airliners.
+- 11 September 2001Al-Qaeda operatives hijack four US airliners.
 World Trade Centre destroyed, Pentagon struck.
 2,977 killed — the deadliest terrorist attack in history.
 US invades Afghanistan within weeks.

-2003–2010Al-Qaeda in Iraq (AQI) emerges under Zarqawi.
+- 2003–2010Al-Qaeda in Iraq emerges under Zarqawi.
 Madrid bombings (2004, 191 killed), London 7/7 bombings (2005, 52 killed).
-Al-Qaeda decentralises into regional affiliates as Afghan core is degraded.
+Al-Qaeda decentralises into regional affiliates.

 Ideology & Strategy

-Al-Qaeda's ideology is rooted in Salafi-jihadism — a fusion of the Salafi movement's literalist, puritanical interpretation of Islam with the concept of armed jihad as a personal religious obligation.
+Al-Qaeda's ideology is rooted in Salafi-jihadism — a fusion of the Salafi movement's literalist interpretation of Islam with the concept of armed jihad as a personal religious obligation.
 Its intellectual foundations draw directly from Sayyid Qutb's Muslim Brotherhood writings, particularly the concept that contemporary Muslim societies have fallen into a state of pre-Islamic ignorance (jahiliyyah) and must be violently purified.

 "We have the right to kill four million Americans — two million of them children — and to exile twice as many and wound and cripple hundreds of thousands."